Leslie Turner

-Leslie Turner (December 25, 1899 - March 2, 1988) was an American cartoonist and writer who produced the adventures of Captain Easy for more than three decades.
+Leslie Turner (December 25, 1899 – March 2, 1988) was an American cartoonist and writer who produced Captain Easy for more than three decades.

 Biography

 Early life and education

 Born in Cisco, Texas, Turner grew up from age eight in Wichita Falls, Texas, where he started drawing while in high school.
 His grandfather was the courthouse architect and builder A. C. Swinburne, responsible for numerous courthouses across West Texas.

 After serving briefly in the U.S. Army near the end of World War I, Turner began profiting from his art talent while a freshman at Southern Methodist University.
 He dropped out of college for one term to attend the Chicago Academy of Fine Arts.
 While a student at SMU, Turner and his college pals would make vagabond treks around the United States during the summer months.
 He edited SMU's 1922 yearbook, and after his graduation that same year with an English degree, he worked at a Dallas engraving plant.